sheatsley/attacks/README.md

 initialize perturbations by randomly sampling within the budget or based on the norm of the best perturbations seen thus far.
 Three random start strategies are
-supported: `MaxStart`, `Identity`, and `ShrinkingStart`. `IdentityStart` serves as a "no random start" option---the input is returned as-is. `MaxStart` comes from [PGD](https://arxiv.org/pdf/1706.06083.pdf); specifically, it initializes perturbations randomly based on the perturbation budget. `ShrinkingStart` comes from [FAB](https://arxiv.org/pdf/1907.02044.pdf); specifically, it initializes
+supported: `MaxStart`, `Identity`, and `ShrinkingStart`. `IdentityStart` serves as a "no random start" option—the input is returned as-is. `MaxStart` comes from [PGD](https://arxiv.org/pdf/1706.06083.pdf); specifically, it initializes perturbations randomly based on the perturbation budget. `ShrinkingStart` comes from [FAB](https://arxiv.org/pdf/1907.02044.pdf); specifically, it initializes